-Painting furniture is all the rave in home decor today and it’s a pretty easy process.
+Painting wood furniture is all the rave in home decor today, and it’s a pretty easy process.
 Almost anyone can change the whole look and feel of their existing furniture with paint, but before painting wood furniture, don’t miss these crucial steps.
 You can thank me later for my mistakes.

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.

 Before painting wood furniture, you MUST clean and remove all the dirt, grime, and other things that you may or may not see on the surface of your furniture.
 Skipping these steps could cause your finish to fail… and I mean a big fat fail!
 That’s why I started using this product called White Lightning to clean my wood before adding paint.
 It comes in a crystal form and is dissolved in warm water to create a liquid cleaner.

 After mixing, put the cleaning mixture in a spray bottle, spray it right onto the furniture, and wipe it down with a clean cloth.
 Repeat this process until clean, and then rinse the furniture with clean water and dry the surface.
 Now your furniture is clean and ready for the next step.

 *If sanding is needed, sand your piece and wipe clean with a damp cloth.